 RPA bots fall into two primary categories: attended and unattended.
-Unattended bots can fully automate tasks without human intervention, executing straightforward processes that have minimal exceptions.
+Unattended RPA bots can fully automate tasks without human intervention, executing straightforward processes that have minimal exceptions.
 Attended RPA, on the other hand, works alongside humans, typically in workflows that are less deterministic and require variable decisioning.
-What both RPA types have in common is the goal of accelerating repeatable components.
+What both RPA types have in common is the goal of accelerating repeatable components through an RPA workflow.

-The distinction between attended and unattended RPA takes on particular importance when it comes to document-initiated processes.
-By their nature, documents tend to be unstructured or semi-structured content vessels (the exception being templated forms.)
-Examples of document-initiated processes include loan applications, insurance claims, and purchasing or procurement transactions.
+The distinction between attended vs. unattended RPA takes on particular importance when it comes to document-initiated processes.
+By their nature, RPA documentation tends to be unstructured or semi-structured content vessels (the exception being templated forms.)
+Document-initiated processes include loan applications, insurance claims, and purchasing or procurement transactions.
 It becomes evident that document-driven processes lend themselves to attended automation because from the onset, a human is entering information via a document.
 Engaging a bot with a document involves at least three steps:

 - digitize the document;